 Pvt.
 Albert Blithe did not die in the war.

 After Pvt.
 Albert Blithe, played by Marc Warren, is shot in the neck in the third episode, the implication is that he was killed, but in real life, he survived.
-Blithe continued serving in the Army and also served during the Korean War according to Together We Served.
+Blithe stayed in the Army and also served during the Korean War according to Together We Served.

 One of the sets was a man-made forest inside of an airplane hangar.

 The art department constructed the set that was used for the Siege of Bastogne inside a massive airplane hangar using real trees as well 250 fake trees that the special effects department made from fiberglass, hemp, latex and foam.

 Not only did the crew create a forest, they had to make it look like it was snowing.

 It took four weeks to cover the set with fake snow created from paper and plastics to get a mix of snow, from flakes, to slush.